-Special Requests, Rush Orders, and Reserve Items: Please email Nicole Kunkle (NDZinn@ship.edu) to provide further details on these requests OR try out our new order submission form!
+Special Requests, Rush Orders, and Reserve Items: Please email Nicole Kunkle (NDZinn@ship.edu) to provide further details on these requests.
+You can also use our order submission form.

 Our procedure is to purchase unlimited, concurrent access to reserve books in e-format when possible, so that all students may use the book at all times without delay.

 Covers reviews of significant current books and electronic resources of interest to those in higher education.
-Contains contents of the print magazine CHOICE: Current Reviews for Academic Libraries. **To access off-campus, users must first create a username and password.**
+Contains contents of the print magazine CHOICE: Current Reviews for Academic Libraries. **To access off-campus, users must first, while on campus, create a username and password.**